-The following is an assessment of the key individual elements that have an impact on this home's performance rating.
-Each element is assessed against the following scale: Very poor / Poor / Average / Good / Very good.
+The table below gives an assessment of the key individual elements that have an impact on this home's energy and environmental performance.
+Each element is assessed by the national calculation methodology against the following scale: Very poor / Poor / Average / Good / Very good.
+The assessment does not take into consideration the physical condition of any element.
+'Assumed' means that the insulation could not be inspected and an assumption has been made in the methodology based on age and type of construction.

-Elements Description Current pe Energy Efficiency erformance Environmental Walls Cavity wall, as built, insulated (assumed) Good Good Roof Pitched, 150 mm loft insulation Good Good Floor Solid, no insulation (assumed) - - Windows Fully double glazed Average Average Main heating Boiler and radiators, mains gas Good Good Main heating controls Programmer, TRVs and bypass Poor Poor Secondary heating None - - Hot water From main system Good Good Lighting Low energy lighting in 86% of fixed outlets Very good Very good Current energy efficiency rating D 66 Current environmental impact (CO 2) rating D 60
+Elements Description Current pe Energy Efficiency erformance Environmental Walls System built, as built, no insulation (assumed) Very poor Very poor Roof Pitched, 100 mm loft insulation Average Average Floor Solid, no insulation (assumed) - - Windows Fully double glazed Average Average Main heating Boiler and radiators, mains gas Average Good Main heating controls Programmer, TRVs and bypass Average Average Secondary heating None - - Hot water From main system Average Good Lighting Low energy lighting in 30% of fixed outlets Average Average Current energy efficiency rating E 47 Current environmental impact (CO 2) rating E 41